 Vision and Mission

-In North America, there are many Chinese Christians who are willing to commit themselves to serving God in the gospel ministry.
+Since the last decades of the Twentieth Century, God has been graciously blessing the gospel and mission work in China and among the Chinese communities worldwide.
+In North America and Asia, there are many Christians who are willing to commit themselves to serve God in the gospel ministry.
 They need to be well equipped in the Bible, in spirituality, in ministerial skills and in mission work through an advanced and practical seminary education.
 America Chinese Evangelical Seminary (ACES) to prepare men and women to dedicate themselves for God’s kingdom and to obey the Great Commission of the Lord Jesus Christ.

 - To build up spiritually mature Christians as the Lord's servants